JorgenEvens/heroku-modular-buildpack/README.md

 ### Variables

-The buildpack passes 2 variables into the installer, these are the exact same variables as Heroku passes to the compile script.
+The buildpack passes 3 variables into the installer, two of which are the exact same variables as Heroku passes to the compile script.
+The third indicates the location at which the installer was stored.

  - $BUILD_DIR
  - $CACHE_DIR
+ - $INSTALLER_DIR

 These directories are created for you when the buildpack runs.

+Note: When using the package manager `$INSTALLER_DIR` will point to the location in the repository file rather than to the local copy that gets downloaded.

 ### Helper functions